Before building work starts

 - how notices and certificates will be given by one party to the other

-- The payment process, including dates or stages for payment and how payments will be invoiced, made and receipted
+- the payment process, including dates or stages for payment and how payments will be invoiced, made and receipted

-- How defects in the building work will be remedied, including reference to the existence and application of the implied warranties in section 362I to 362K of the Building Act
+- how defects in the building work will be remedied, including reference to the existence and application of the implied warranties in section 362I to 362K of the Building Act

-- The dispute resolution process to be followed if there is a disagreement
+- the dispute resolution process to be followed if there is a disagreement

-- How variations to the building work covered by the contract will be agreed before work continues
+- how variations to the building work covered by the contract will be agreed before work continues

-If you don’t have a written contract or if your written contract doesn’t include the minimum content specified in the Act, there are default clauses which will be considered to be part of your contract.
+If you don’t have a written contract or if your written contract doesn’t include the minimum content specified in the Building Act, there are default clauses which will be considered to be part of your contract.
 A default clause won’t override an existing clause in your contract on a similar topic.

 Get legal advice

 The minimum contract content only covers the basics.
 Take time to make sure your contract is suitable for the building work you are undertaking.
-It is especially important to check the scope of works included in the contract, as this is all your contractor has to carry out.
+It is especially important to check the scope of works included in the contract, as this is all your building contractor has to carry out.
 Always get legal advice before you sign a contract.

 Implied warranties